sdrubolo/diagram-vscode/README.md

 **Diagram Dependencies**

 You need to install diagram language to use the extension - this because it has been built for the specific diagram language.
+It can be downloaded at [diagram-language](https://marketplace.visualstudio.com/items?itemName=sdrubolo.diagram-language)

 ## Current Supported Platforms